 EXPECTATIONS & REQUIREMENTS FOR VOLUNTEERS

 CCFR has cultivated very high standards for safety and professionalism when dealing with the public or emergency workers on scene, standards which its volunteers are also expected to uphold.
+There is a system with Team Leaders who are are experienced volunteers that manage volunteers and incident responses including safety, supplies, and the reporting system.

 Incidents can occur any day of year, at any time of day.
 Volunteers may be asked to assist during periods of inclement weather and should anticipate being called into service during periods of extreme heat, cold, wind and/or precipitation.